Matthew McClung: Early life and college

 Matthew McClung was born on December 1, 1868, the fifth of seven children between Matthew McClung Sr. and Julia Frances Anderson.
 The younger McClung was raised in Knoxville, Tennessee, where both of his parents' families were well established.
-McClung entered Lehigh University in 1889, majoring in mining engineering and metallurgy; the classes were held by students to be the hardest at the university.
+He was a first cousin of Lee McClung.
+Matthew entered Lehigh University in 1889, majoring in mining engineering and metallurgy; the classes were held by students to be the hardest at the university.
 He joined the school's chapter of the Psi Upsilon fraternity, one of nine freshmen to be accepted In Universitate.
 He also became a member of one of the school's several clubs, the "Aetos Club", which he represented in intramural athletics.
 McClung immediately made his athletic presence at the school known, joining the lawn tennis team and the freshman baseball team as a left fielder; he also won the university's baseball-throwing competition.
-He was starting catcher for the 1889 baseball team that went 4-7-1 and played in approximately one quarter of a football game.
+He was starting catcher for the 1889 baseball team that went 4–7–1 and played in approximately one quarter of a football game.
 McClung completed his first year by toasting for the university's fraternities at the year's freshman banquet.

 McClung's sophomore year remained largely the same as his freshman one.
 He maintained membership with the Psi Upsilon and the Aetos Club, but he also joined the university's Southern Club, German club, and its Chemical and Natural History Society.
 He shifted from being the baseball team's catcher to center fielder, where he played in twelve out of twenty games.
 McClung had the third worst batting stats of anyone on the team, getting only nine hits on fifty-seven at-bats.
-He was also named starting quarterback of the school's football team and led the squad to a 6-4 record, which included two wins over rival Lafayette.
+He was also named starting quarterback of the school's football team and led the squad to a 6–4 record, which included two wins over rival Lafayette.